 You can customize the title, logo, and color of the header bar, and you may add up to five links in the header bar.
 Make sure to take advantage of the descriptions and suggestions next to each field.

 Under the Home Page section lies the Jumbotron.
-This is the catch-all for what is displayed on your homepage you can also add a hero image (this is the background image that shows up behind your Open Payroll App Title and Introduction).
-To add a hero image, you will need to upload the image to a file storage service, such as your organization’s content management system or upload to your Socrata open data portal as a “non-data file.”
+This is the catch-all for what is displayed on your homepage you can also add a hero image (this is the background image that shows up behind your Open Payroll module Title and Introduction).
+To add a hero image, you will need to upload the image to a file storage service, such as your organization’s content management system or upload to your Data & Insights open data portal as a “non-data file.”
 Once uploaded, you can paste the image URL into the Hero Image URL box.
 Darker images work best, as the text on top of the image is white.
 The Hero Image Tint dropdown allows you to darken your image so that the text is more readable.

 Note: All cards that allow for HTML text will display "Formatting your content in HTML is allowed here."